Dissipative dynamics in the free massive boson limit of the sine-Gordon model: Free massive boson limit of the sine-Gordon model

 As we shall see later, the coherence length $\tilde{\xi}$ represents a characteristic length scale that separates the short and the long distance regimes for the spatial dependence of the fermionic Green's functions $G(x;t)$.

+\jav{We note that this semi-classical limit is expected to be valid as long as the Luttinger liquid parameter is small, $K\ll 1$.
+In this case, expanding the cosine potential around one of its minima is a rather good approximation\cite{giamarchi,iuccisinegordon,foini1,foini2,ruggiero}.
+In this limit, the mass of the soliton is pushed up\cite{coleman1975} to very high energies with $1/\sqrt{K}$ and thus is expected to decouple from the dynamics.
+Its effect can still be taken into account perturbatively using a form factor expansion, which is beyond the scope of the current investigation.}

-The goal of the present investigation is to study the non-equilibrium dynamics of the semi-classical or massive boson limit of the sine-Gordon model following a sudden quench at $t=0$ when the coupling to the environment is switched on.
+The goal of the present investigation is to study the non-equilibrium dynamics of the \jav{semi-classical limit} of the sine-Gordon model following a sudden quench at $t=0$ when the coupling to the environment is switched on.
 For the dynamics, the initial state is the ground state of Eq. \eqref{eq:ham}, i.e., no bosonic excitations are present.
 After the quench, $t>0$, the time evolution of the system is governed by the quantum master equation of Lindblad type for the density operator

 where $\rho$ is the density operator.
-In Eq. \eqref{eq:lindbladint} $j(x)$ is the current operator, which is a natural choice of jump operator when the environment is a fluctuating vector potential or gauge field \cite{eisler2011,temme2012,pereverzev,alba,horstmann,bacsi2020}.
-In the bosonization language, the current operator is expressed with the help of the bosonic annihilation operators \cite{giamarchi} as
+In Eq. \eqref{eq:lindbladint} $j(x)$ is the current operator, which is a natural choice of jump operator when the environment is a fluctuating vector potential or gauge field \cite{eisler2011,temme2012,pereverzev,alba,horstmann,bacsi2020}. \jav{These naturally couple to local currents.
+We mention that another natural choice for the jump operator would be the local particle density\cite{froml,dolgirev,buchhold2014}.
+Our theory would in principle apply also for that case with minor modifications, e.g. by replacing $K$ with $1/K$.} In the bosonization language, the current operator is expressed with the help of the bosonic annihilation operators \cite{giamarchi} as

 and the integral in Eq. \eqref{eq:lindbladint} yields

 where $L_q = \sqrt{|q|}\left(b_q - b_{-q}^+\right) = \sqrt{|q|}\left(B_q - B_{-q}^+\right)/\sqrt{\mathcal{K}(q)}$ with $\mathcal{K}(q)=K\tilde v|q|/\tilde\omega(q)$.